Mary of Enghien: Queen of Naples

-After her husband's death, she was besieged in Taranto (1406) and resisted the troops of Ladislaus until he decided to propose to her.
+After her husband's death, she was besieged in Taranto (1406) and resisted the troops of Ladislaus for months, until he triumphed and imprisoned her and her children, demanding she marry him.
 Thus forced to marry Ladislaus, the wedding took place in the chapel of the Castle of Taranto.
 Her second marriage remained childless.
 Ladislaus died on 6 August 1414; his sister and successor, Joanna II of Naples, described as cruel, hated Mary and imprisoned her.
 However, Joanna's husband, James II, Count of La Marche, soon allowed her to leave.
 She returned to Lecce after Joanna had expelled her and her children from the royal estates to Tarentine lands.

 Mary lived a long life and died in Lecce at the age of 78.
 In 1444 she witnessed the marriage of her granddaughter Isabella of Clermont, daughter of Tristan and Catherine and heiress to considerable feudal estates in Southern Italy, to Ferdinand of Aragon.
 He was the illegitimate son of King Alfonso V of Aragon, who had conquered Southern Italy in 1441.